AdobeDocs/commerce-php/src/pages/coding-standards/docblock.md

 ## Files

-Each Magento source code file must have a DocBlock header with a short description of the file.
+Each source code file must have a DocBlock header with a short description of the file.
 After the short description, there can be a long description.

 Both short and long descriptions (for file headers and herein) must be separated from other elements using one empty line (implied empty line in terms of DocBlock syntax, where any line within DocBlock starts from `*`.